-Millisecond Software, LLC takes your security and privacy concerns seriously.
+Millisecond is dedicated to protecting all customer data using industry best standards.
 This Security Statement is intended to provide a transparent look at our security infrastructure and practices to help assure that your data are sufficiently protected.

-The servers reside behind high-availability firewalls and signature-less and signature-based intrusion prevention systems.
-All network layers are scanned in real time to detect spyware, spam, viruses, worms, Trojans, Web-based exploits, and blended threats.
-Automated network security audits are conducted to the standards and requirements of the SANS/FBI security test, the U.S. Department of Homeland Security's published recommendations and the Payment Card Industry Data Security Standard.
+The servers reside behind high-availability firewalls and are monitored using state of the art systems for detection and prevention of various threats including denial of service, man in the middle, IP spoofing, port scanning, and packet sniffing.
+Automated network security audits using the industry standard SSAE-16 method are conducted to the standards and requirements of the SANS/FBI security test, the U.S. Department of Homeland Security's published recommendations and the Payment Card Industry Data Security Standard.

 If you have questions about Millisecond security, please email us at email@example.com.